mikechambers/dcli/README.md

 ### dclis

-Command line interface for retrieve primary platform and membership ids for Destiny 2 players.
+Command line interface for retrieving primary platform and membership ids for Destiny 2 players.

 Note, in cases of players who have enabled cross save / play, the primary id and platform will be returned.

 #### USAGE
 ```